max-keller427/Sprint-Challenge-React-Wars/README.md

 - [ ] What does it mean to _think_ in react?

+It means to think in terms of components, and how data will flow between them.

 - [ ] Describe state.

+state is immutable data held in a class constructor. it can be used to manipulate the virtual dom, much faster than manipulating the actual dom would be.

 - [ ] Describe props.

+props are pieces of data passed around functional components.
+They can be used to update state data and make components dynamic.

 ## Project Set Up